apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**4 people arrested in connection to 2 missing Kansas women: OSBI**
+**Bitcoin's 'normal drop' leads to $256M longs liquidated — analysts**

-You can read more about it [here](https://www.foxnews.com/us/4-people-arrested-connection-2-missing-kansas-women-osbi).
+You can read more about it [here](https://cointelegraph.com/news/bitcoin-price-liquidation-crypto-analysts-downside).

 ## Requirements
 - Python 3.8